CraigDawson/xargsLike/README.md

 Defaults to working like "xargs -L 1"

-Optionally put quotes (either single or double quotes) around whole line
+But adds quotes single quotes around whole line